Table of Contents

 Phase 3: Targeted Testing

-If you have consulted your GP and tracked your symptoms but still lack clarity, a Blue Horizon test can provide a comprehensive "snapshot" to help guide your next conversation with a healthcare professional.
-Browse our thyroid testing range to compare tiers and inclusions.
+If you still lack clarity, a Blue Horizon test provides a comprehensive snapshot.
+Browse our thyroid testing range to compare tiers.

 Safety Note: If you experience sudden or severe symptoms, such as swelling of the lips, face, or throat, difficulty breathing, or a sudden collapse, please seek urgent medical attention immediately via 999 or your nearest A&E department.